Dr. Donald R. Eastman III's Remarks

 Dr. Donald R. Eastman III

 That experience is residential.
-We consider living and learning together to be an essential part of the educational program here, and 80% of Eckerd students live on campus.
+We consider living and learning together to be an essential part of the educational program here, and nearly 80% of Eckerd students live on campus.

 The Eckerd experience is spiritual.
 We believe that the mind and the body and the spirit all benefit from higher education.
 Our job is not to provide or confirm the easy answers, the pat formulas you learned in Sunday school at age nine, any more than it is to review what you learned in third grade arithmetic.
 A mature, educated spiritual life is much more complex than that.
 Our job is to ask the important questions, to begin the nuanced arguments, about what is true, what is valuable, what is to be done in order to lead a meaningful life.
 Your job is to learn how to develop and test and confirm your own answers.